kpenev/AutoWISP/documentation/source/PythonModules/low_level_image_calibration.rst

 each pixel.
 While the input images can be either integer or floating point, the calibrated images are always floating point.

+The :mod:`image_calibration<superphot_pipeline.image_calibration>` module
+defines a class
+(:class:`Calibrator<superphot_pipeline.image_calibration.Calibrator>`) that
-The ImageCalibration python module defines a class (Calibrator) that provides the lowest level interface for performing calibrations.
+provides the lowest level interface for performing calibrations.
 The calibration requires specifying overscan area(s) to use, overscan correction method(s), master bias/dark/flat, and gain to assume for the input raw frames (single floating point value), the area in the image which actually contains image pixels (must match the dimensions of the masters).
 We will refer to these as calibration parameters from now on.

 The typical work flow is as follows: